Is car leasing worth it? Use these 5 decision-making factors to find out

-It is essential to protect ourselves and our families in the world we live in at present, so you need to make financial decisions that will not hurt you in the long run.
-If you’re worried about your job or your industry has seen a dip since the start of the pandemic, it isn’t wise to lease a high-spec car at the top end of your budget on a five-year lease.
-Consider what you could afford if things didn’t work out as you’d planned and don’t attempt to lease a car that’ll put you in financial difficulty.
+It is essential to protect ourselves and our families in the world we live in now, so you need to make financial decisions that won’t hurt you in the long run.
+For example, if you’re worried about your job or your industry has seen a dip since COVID, it isn’t wise to lease a high-spec car at the top end of your budget on a five-year lease.
+Instead, consider what you could afford if things didn’t work out as you’d planned, and don’t attempt to lease a car that’ll put you in financial difficulty.

 Do you have any points, or are you close to being disqualified?

 If you have nine points on your license, it isn’t a good idea to take out a five-year lease on a brand new car.
 One mistake could lead to a ban, which would mean you’d be paying for a vehicle you can’t drive and will never own.
-If you’re worried about leasing because of points, you could try a shorter lease term or buy a car, so you know you’ve invested in something that you can use when you’re able to drive.
+On the other hand, if you’re worried about leasing because of points, you could try a shorter lease term or buy a car, so you know you’ve invested in something that you can use when you’re able to drive.

 Are you in any kind of financial difficulty?

-If you’re experiencing any financial difficulties such as a CCJ, IVA or even bankruptcy, you should consider your options before you attempt to lease a car.
+If you’re experiencing any financial difficulties such as a CCJ, IVA or even bankruptcy, you should consider your options before attempting to lease a car.
 Some leasing companies will work with specialist lenders to help people suffering, but others may try to get you on a deal when it isn’t in your best interest.
-Ensure you do your research and work with the right company.
+So ensure you do your research and work with the right company.

 Even if you feel like you are at risk, your leasing company may offer you some reassurance and get you a deal that makes you feel safe and comfortable.
 Always talk to them before you make your decision.

 Further reading: How to lease a car with bad credit

 How does car leasing with Zero Deposit Leasing work?

 Leasing with us is simple; all you have to do is: